SupurCalvinHiggins/y-fast-trie/README.md

 # y-fast-trie
 Y-Fast Trie

 A C++ implementation of a Y-Fast Trie.

+## Preamble

+**Do not use in production code!!!**

+Check out https://github.com/pdinklag/tdc/tree/sea21-predecessor for a quality implementation instead.

 ## Overview
 This library implements the following data structures: